Kempele in a nutshell

 Vihiluoto is the seaside oasis in Kempele, and its services are built, maintained and developed by the village association.
 There is a swimming beach, a marina, beach volley courts, an accessible nature trail with a bird-watching tower and barbecue place.
 In addition, there is a 7-hole disc golf course, a skateboard ramp, and in summer, a field for 20 sheeps.
 In winter, the village association prepares skiing tracks and a tour skating route on the sea ice.
 Finlandia Hotel Airport Oulu with its dining hut, Spanish restaurant El Sabor and Vihiluodon Torppa, an atmospheric restaurant and terrace on the seashore are all located in Vihiluoto.

 Köykkyri is a centre for downhill and cross-country skiing and recreation.
-You have direct access to great nature trails where you can jog, ride fatbikes or ski.
-You can ride a bike or ski a 4-kilometre path to Marjakammi, where you will find a lean-to shelter and a hut where you can have snacks by the open fire.
+You have direct access to great nature trails in Köykkyrin retkireitistö, where you can jog or ride fatbikes.
+You can also ski 4-kilometres to Marjakammi, where you will find a lean-to shelter where you can have snacks by the open fire.
 At one kilometre from Marjakammi, there is a municipal swimming beach at Mourunkijärvi.
 Nearby, there is the Linnunrata farm that raises alpacas.
-The farm welcomes tourist groups to walk alpacas in the nature.
+The farm welcomes tourist groups to walk alpacas in the nature and it has also a cafe, which is open during the highest seasons.

 The Local History Museum on Kirkkotie road near the centre is a traditional Northern Ostrobothnian courtyard where the buildings represent different time periods.
 Specialities include a small house built by WWII soldiers for their comrade in arms behind the frontlines and a turf cottage, both unique in Finland.
 In summer, there is live music and theatre at the museum, as well as a Midsummer party.
 In winter, there is an old-time Christmas market and groups are invited to experience traditional Finnish Christmas and to learn about the history of Christmas celebrations.